Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Phase diagram

 \subsection{Correlated Fermi liquid.}

-At half-filling, the non-interacting system described only by kinetic energy is a trivial Fermi liquid with lattice and FS shown in the computational basis in Fig.~\ref{fig: lattice}.
-Once interactions are introduced through the Hubbard interaction term $U$, the bandwidth near the Fermi level narrows and upper and lower Hubbard bands begin to appear, as illustrated in the \textit{left panel} of Fig.~\ref{fig: nc6_half_filled_phase_diag}~b).
+At half filling, the noninteracting system described only by kinetic energy is a trivial Fermi liquid with lattice and FS shown in the computational basis in Fig.~\ref{fig: lattice}.
+Once interactions are introduced through the Hubbard interaction term $U$, the bandwidth near the Fermi level narrows and upper and lower Hubbard bands begin to appear, as illustrated in the left-hand panel of Fig.~\ref{fig: nc6_half_filled_phase_diag}(b).
 The lack of particle-hole symmetry on the triangular lattice is clear.
 Here, the electrons near the Fermi level are still itinerant~\cite{dengHowBadMetals2013}.

 In order to systematically identify the cFL phase, we assume that the modulations of the one-particle propagator are not strong enough to convert the behavior of conduction electrons from itinerant to localized.
-Also, according to Luttinger's theorem, one should expect a quasi-circular FS not to be very distorted by weak interactions.
-In other words, every patch that contains states at the Fermi level in the non-interacting case $U=0$ should have their metallic-like behavior preserved, even in the presence of interactions.
+Also, according to Luttinger's theorem, one should expect a quasicircular FS not to be very distorted by weak interactions.
+In other words, every patch that contains states at the Fermi level in the noninteracting case $U=0$ should have their metallic-like behavior preserved, even in the presence of interactions.
 The DOS at the Fermi level in a given DCA patch \textbf{K}$_i$ is related to the Green's function by